Payment method:Cash, Paypal, Credit card

 Look for the driver in the same area as ALL the private drivers who will be waiting for their clients to be disembarked.

 * This Post Cruise Medieval Wonders Countryside Tour from Civitavecchia provides an English-speaking Driver who is NOT a licensed tour guide.
+Your driver will be happy to provide general touristic information while at the vehicle, but will not be able to accompany you to sightsee away from the vehicle.

 Italy laws permit only licensed tour guides to accompany guests to sightsee on foot away from the vehicle.
 To be compliant with Italy laws, your driver cannot lawfully guide you into the sites, and will be obliged to remain with the vehicle while you SELF-TOUR away from the vehicle.